AcaAac/Numerical-Geometry/1st Assignment/README.md

   - Integrate the zoomWheel function into the main code.
   - Call zoomWheel when the mouse wheel is scrolled.

-Note: Ensure that the HTML structure and necessary mesh data are provided for the code to execute correctly.
+***Note***: Ensure that the HTML structure and necessary mesh data are provided for the code to execute correctly.